Curling-Italy beat Britain to claim mixed doubles bronze

-CORTINA D'AMPEZZO, Italy, Feb 10 : Italy's Amos Mosaner and Stefania Constantini saw out a tense 5-3 win over Britain on Tuesday to add the bronze medal in the mixed doubles curling competition at the Milano Cortina Winter Olympics to their gold medal from four years ago.
+CORTINA D'AMPEZZO, Italy, Feb 10 : Italy's Amos Mosaner and Stefania Constantini saw out a tense 5-3 win over Britain in the mixed doubles curling competition at the Milano Cortina Winter Olympics on Tuesday to add the bronze medal to their gold from four years ago.

 The Italians, who said after their 9-8 loss to the United States in the semi-finals that they had given their opponents too many chances, were miserly from the start in the bronze medal clash.